 Ways To Lower Blood Pressure Naturally

-The following is a list of 25 ways to lower blood pressure naturally.
 There’s no medication or supplements found in the list.
-I’ve found similar articles or videos that included supplements in their natural list which made me feel slighted.
+I’ve found similar articles or videos including supplements in their natural list which made me feel slighted.
 Everything found here can be done through nutrition, beverages or by yourself at home.

 1. Calming Drinks

-Hibiscus Tea: I found 2 different studies that shows how Hibiscus Tea lowers blood pressure.
-The first one was published in 2010 (resource) by the Journal Of Nutrition.
-They found blood pressure was lowered as soon as people started to drink the tea.
-The 2nd study (resource) in the Journal Hypertension found that diastolic and systolic blood pressure numbers were lowered after consuming Hibiscus Tea.
+Hibiscus Tea: I found two different studies showing how Hibiscus Tea lowers blood pressure.
+The first one was published in 2010 by the Journal Of Nutrition.
+They found blood pressure was lowered as soon as people started to drink the tea 1.

 This amazing tea is a herbal tea that can be served cold or hot.
-It has a tart, cranberry flavor that tastes delicious, especially cold.
+It has a tart, cranberry flavor tasting delicious, especially cold.
 You can find it in most supermarkets or online in websites like Amazon.

 2. Pressure Points

-3rd Eye Point: The 3rd eye point is located in the middle of your forehead where it meets the bridge of your nose.
+3rd Eye Point pressure point: The 3rd eye point is located in the middle of the forehead where it meets the bridge of the nose.
 The following is how to stimulate this pressure point.

-- Using your forefinger or thumb, press the point gently for one minute.
+- Using the forefinger or thumb, press the point gently for one minute.

-- During the 1 minute, take deep, slow breaths to help relax your body even more.
+- During the 1 minute, take deep, slow breaths to help relax the body even more.

 - After the minute is over, take a short break and repeat until your mind and body feels calm.